just056/example-website-project/README.md

 # Notes
 * The project has modular structure with imported font "Alexandria" from Google Fonts
 * The elements are also modular: basic style of every element is written in null.css file and modified with other style files or attribute "mod", short for "modifier"
 * BEM is not used everywhere.
-In some cases, where BEM could be used, .class element was utilized for convinience on coding
+In some cases, where BEM could be used, .class element was utilized for convinience while coding
 * Expecting the width to be atleast 360px, the site is fully adaptible
-* The main language of the website is English to mantain proper sizing
+* The main language of the website is English to mantain proper font sizing